African - American First Ladies of Distinction

 Ella Phillips Stewart

-Ella Phillips Stewart (1893 – 1987), a pharmacist, was the first to graduate from the College of Pharmacy at the University of Pittsburgh in 1916.
+Ella Phillips Stewart (1893–1987), a pharmacist, was the first to graduate from University of Pittsburgh College in 1916 and was appointed to the Ohio Board of Pharmacy.

 Dorothy Lavinia Brown

-Dorothy Lavinia Brown (1919 – 2004), a surgeon, Legislator and teacher, was the first surgeon in the South (Tennessee) after completing her residency at Meharry Medical College of Medicine in 1955.
-She was also the first to serve in the Tennessee legislature in 1966.
+Dorothy Lavinia Brown (1919–2004), a surgeon, legislator, and teacher, was the first surgeon in the South (Tennessee) and the first woman to serve in the Tennessee legislature.

 Florence Small Gaynor